duderzzz/thetimeisnow/README.md

-thetimeisnow
+The Time Is Now
 ============

-pebble watch face that state the time as now
+Pebble watchface that state the time is now